-Brunswick Park Primary school takes seriously all complaints made against members of staff.
-Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member staff, including supply teachers and volunteers.
-All such complaints will be brought immediately to the attention of the Head Teacher or one of the Designated Safeguarding Leads if the Head Teacher is not available and nothing should be said to the colleague involved.
-In cases where the Head Teacher is the subject of the allegation or concern, they will be reported to the Chair of Governors, in order that they may activate the appropriate procedures.
-These procedures are used in respect of all cases in which it is alleged that anyone working in the school or college that provides education for children under 18 years of age, including supply teachers and volunteers has:
+Brunswick Park Primary School takes seriously all safeguarding concerns or allegations against those working in or on behalf of our school in a paid or unpaid capacity.
+We will ensure that we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately.
+Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member of staff, including supply teachers, volunteers and contractors.
+All such allegations and concerns will be brought immediately to the attention of the Headteacher or one of the Designated Safeguarding Leads if the Headteacher is not available and nothing should be said to the colleague involved.
+In cases where the Headteacher is the subject of the allegation or concern, they will be reported to the chair of governors, in order that they may activate the appropriate procedures.